-5 Questions About The Trump Administration's New Transgender Student Guidance
+Trump And Transgender Rights: What Just Happened?

 No, not at all.
 Title IX also covers access to single-sex facilities like locker rooms and the right to participate in sports.
 The Obama administration's guidance also spelled out other steps that schools should take to avoid discrimination, like allowing all students to attend prom or graduation in the clothing that makes them feel most comfortable.

-The American Academy of Pediatrics summarized the public health issues at stake today in their critical statement about the Trump administration's decision:
+The American Academy of Pediatrics summarized the public health issues at stake today in its critical statement about the Trump administration's decision:

 "Transgender children are already at increased risk for violence, bullying, harassment and suicide.
-They may be more prone to depression and engaging in self-harm ...
+They may be more prone to depression and engaging in self-harm. ...
 Policies excluding transgender youth from facilities consistent with their gender identity have detrimental effects on their physical and mental health, safety and well-being."

 3. What policies do school districts around the country currently have regarding transgender students?

 There's a wide range.
-The nation's three largest districts, New York, Los Angeles, and Chicago, have comprehensive policies that cover not just restrooms, locker rooms and sports teams but issues of privacy, bullying and harassment.
+The nation's three largest districts, New York, Los Angeles and Chicago, have comprehensive policies that cover not just restrooms, locker rooms and sports teams but issues of privacy, bullying and harassment.

 Information about a student's actual or perceived gender identity or expression should be shared "only on a need to know basis," says the policy in LA.